-Pulsatile tinnitus refers to the perception of rhythmic noise in the absence of an external source, which is most commonly but not exclusively due to underlying vascular pathology.
+Pulsatile tinnitus is a specific type of tinnitus and refers to the perception of rhythmic noise, usually in time with the patient's heartbeat, in the absence of an external source, which is most commonly but not exclusively due to underlying vascular pathology.

 Renal artery dissection may occur as a result of the following processes 1:

 aortic dissection extending to involve the renal artery

 Renal artery stenosis (RAS) refers to a narrowing of a renal artery.
 When the process occurs slowly, it leads to secondary hypertension.
 Acute renal artery stenosis does not lead to hypersecretion of renin.

 When the stenosis occurs slowly, collateral vessels form and supply the kidne...

 Renal vein varices develop for various reasons and are usually asymptomatic.